Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

-In the remaining panels of Figure \ref{fig_players_performance}, we investigate whether prior and non-prior users exhibit differences in their characteristics.
-First, the bottom left panel displays the average number of daily matches played by players.
-We observe similar numbers between groups both before and after the treatment, indicating that prior and non-prior users tend to engage in a comparable number of matches each day.
-We also note no differences in matches played post-treatment within both groups.
-This suggests that players are not leaving the game after the coming-out event.
-Instead, they are shifting their focus to other characters.
-Furthermore, Figure \ref{fig_players_position} in Appendix \ref{app_results} reveals that neither prior nor non-prior users exhibit a change in their revealed preferences for roles in the game following Graves' disclosure.
-This observation aligns with the intuition that players have sufficient alternatives, allowing them to easily switch to other characters and express their preferences at a low cost.
+In the remaining panels of Figure \ref{fig_players_performance}, we investigate whether prior and non-prior users differ in their in-game behavior.
+First, the bottom left panel shows the average number of daily matches played by each group.
+We observe similar engagement levels across groups, both before and after the treatment, indicating that prior and non-prior users tend to play a comparable number of matches per day.
+Notably, neither group appears to disengage from the game following Graves’ disclosure.
+On the contrary, the number of daily matches slightly increases post-treatment for both groups, suggesting that players are not leaving the game but instead redirecting their attention to other characters.
+Supporting this interpretation, Figure~\ref{fig_players_position} in Supplementary Information~\ref{app_figures_tables} shows no meaningful change in role preferences for either group following the event.
+This pattern is consistent with the idea that players face low switching costs and have access to suitable alternatives, enabling them to express their preferences without disrupting their gameplay.
+These results align with those displayed in Table \ref{table_summary_stats}.

-Second, the bottom right panel displays the players' average win rates, a metric capturing players' skills by measuring the percentage of matches won out of their total engagements.
-We observe no substantial disparities within and between groups, indicating that the preference for Graves and the decision to abandon this character are unrelated to players' skill levels.
-Overall, these findings dismiss the possibility that game-play factors are the driving force behind the estimated effects of Section \ref{subsec_main_results}, lending additional support to the social stigma attached to playing an LGB character as the mechanism underlying the players' observed behavior.
+Second, the bottom right panel displays the players' average win rates.
+We observe no substantial disparities within or between groups, indicating that differences in pre-disclosure usage of Graves are not associated with differential performance or skill.
+In particular, the decision to abandon Graves does not coincide with systematic changes in win rates.
+Overall, these findings provide no evidence that the post-disclosure decline in Graves’ usage is driven by gameplay considerations, thereby strengthening the interpretation that the observed behavior reflects a response to the disclosure rather than changes in in-game incentives.